 OYCP incorporates best practices in positive youth development from a combination of educational and military models.
 Staff leverage high-quality and trusting relationships with program participants, their parents and guardians and a vast network of OYCP supporters to achieve success.
 OYCP continues to work with program participants for one year after they graduate from the residential phase to help them return to high school, enroll in college, trade school, start a career, volunteer or join the military.

 To date, the OYCP has graduated nearly 5418 cadets from across the State of Oregon.

 To provide opportunities for personal growth, self improvement and academic achievement among Oregon high school drop outs, teens no longer attending and those failing in school, through a highly structured non-traditional environment; integrating training, mentoring and diverse educational activities.

 To be one of the State’s leaders and premier youth programs serving high school drop outs and those who are not likely to succeed in the traditional high school system, while creating economic value, long term cost avoidance, civic contribution and future responsible tax paying citizens of Oregon.

 OYCP is Oregon’s only accredited statewide alternative high school.
 The program is free for all participants.
 Eligible individuals are accepted from all 36 counties in Oregon.
 The program’s primary focus and goal is to improve education, life skills and placement potential after the residential phase for participating Cadets.

 There are two phases to the program.
-The first is a 22 week, tuition free, residential phase where Cadets live on site focusing on academic instruction.
+The first phase is a 22 week, residential phase where cadets live on site focusing on academic instruction.
 The second phase is a 12 month, post residential phase where cadet return to their community focusing on goals, objectives and placement.